Guide to Pagan Gods

 It might seem like a strange one to add to the list, but truth be told, atheism is a perfectly valid view of the divine when it comes to Paganism.

 Atheism is the disbelief in any kind of God.
-Granted, this isn’t going to be an obvious choice for someone seeking a connection to the divine, however it is perfectly possible to find the occasional atheist among the casual herds of modern Paganism.
-Most of the time this tends to apply to witches who have no belief in Gods or Goddesses.
-Again, it’s rare, but it does happen.
+Granted, this isn’t going to be an obvious choice for someone seeking a connection to the divine.
+However it is perfectly possible to find the occasional atheist in modern Paganism.
+Most of the time this tends to apply to witches who practice magic as an extention of will and have no belief in Gods or Goddesses.

-Essentially the belief that you can never really know if there are any Gods.
-However, being as the direct purpose of this article is to help you determine just that, I’ll not bother gong any further on this one.
-But if by the end of your search, you are still unsure what you believe about Deity, then this is a perfectly acceptable label to take if you wish.
+Agnosticism is essentially the belief that you can never really know if there are any Gods.
+If, by the end of your personal search, you are still unsure what you believe about Deity, then this is a perfectly acceptable label to take if you wish.
 Once you have decided your basic view of the divine, then it may help you forge a better relationship with it/them by coming to identify them in the way that feels right for you.

 If you are a polytheist, for example, then one of the following pantheons may strike a personal chord with you, however, if you are more of an all-in-one kind of person then you may simply be given to find the Gods that you feel the best connection to in order to forge a relationship with the greater divine essence.